 Fast forward several thousand years and we enter into the remarkable city we see today full of bars, shops, markets, churches, mosques, and restaurants serving food from all over the world.

 So for those looking to take a trip through Tel Aviv, here’s a list of the top off-the-beaten-track places to mark off your list.

 (Image source: Defylife)

 To experience the ancient part of the city, a ride over to Jaffa is not to be missed.
 It’s a gorgeous place and has a lot of history which you can really feel by simply walking through the streets.
-The area is full of small shops, cafes, eateries and museums that you can explore over a few days.
+The area is full of small shops, cafes, eateries, and museums that you can explore over a few days.
 Everyone here is very accommodating and helpful.
-One of the best features of Jaffa is view of the sea and the city of Tel Aviv.
+One of the best features of Jaffa is the view of the sea and the city of Tel Aviv.

 Jaffa Flea Market

 The Middle East has some of the best street markets you could ever find.
 The one to check out is Jaffa’s Flea Market, located in Jaffa (another reason to visit this ancient apart of the city).
 The market is swarming with stalls and shops—some hidden while others are right out in the open.
 You can purchase a variety of items including knickknacks, souvenirs, jewelry, furniture, and electronics (these may be old-school electronics, so if you’re a collector, Jaffa’s Flea Market is the place to go).
 Love to bargain?
 This is the market to do that as well.

 Jaffa’s Flea Market is open 9am to 5pm Monday through Thursday and Sunday.
 On Friday, it’s only open until 2pm and closed on Saturday.